LivingLegacyMedia/vowbound/chapter_21.md

 That was what Draven would never understand.
 Why he'd ultimately lose.

-Cassian felt the evening breeze, the weight of both coins in his pockets, the pulse of eighty-seven willing connections humming through the network.
+Evening breeze, the weight of both coins in his pockets, the pulse of eighty-seven willing connections humming through the network.
 Not thousands.
 Not yet.

 But growing.
 Every freed district.
 Every severed Emissary.
 Every person who chose cooperation over coercion.